-☑ Management of claims ☑
+Management of claims 🖾

-21. Each ▷ The home ⊲ Member State shall take the necessary measures to ensure that the ▷ insurance ⊲ undertakings established within its territory adopt, in accordance with the option imposed ▷ chosen ⊲ by the Member State, or at their own choice, if the Member State so agrees, at least one of the following solutions, which are alternatives: ▷ methods for the management of claims set out in paragraphs 2, 3 and 4. ⊲
+21. Each ⊠ The home ⊠ Member State shall take the necessary measures to ensure that the ⊠ insurance ⊠ undertakings established within its territory adopt, in accordance with the option imposed ⊠ chosen ⊠ by the Member State, or at their own choice, if the Member State so agrees, at least one of the following solutions, which are alternatives: ☒ methods for the management of claims set out in paragraphs 2, 3 and 4. ☒

-Whichever solution is adopted, the interest of persons having legal expenses cover shall be regarded as safeguarded in an equivalent manner under this Directive Section.

-(a)2 the undertaking \boxtimes Insurance undertakings \bigotimes shall ensure that no member of the staff who is concerned with the management of legal expenses claims or with legal advice in respect thereof carries on at the same time a similar activity - if the undertaking is a composite one, for another class transacted by it, - irrespective of whether the undertaking is a composite or a specialized one, in another \boxtimes undertaking \bigotimes having financial, commercial or administrative links with the first \boxtimes insurance \bigotimes undertaking and carrying on one or more of the other classes of insurance set out in Directive 73/239/EEC Annex I[±].

-\boxtimes Composite insurance undertakings shall ensure that no member of the staff who is concerned with the management of legal expenses claims or with legal advice in respect thereof carries on at the same time a similar activity for another class transacted by them. \bigotimes

-(b)3. €The ⊠ insurance ⊠ undertaking shall entrust the management of claims in respect of legal expenses insurance to an undertaking having separate legal personality.
-That undertaking shall be mentioned in the separate contract or separate section referred to in paragraph 1⊠ Article 206 ≪I. If the undertaking having separate legal personality has links with an \boxtimes insurance \bigotimes undertaking which carries on one or more of the other classes of insurance referred to in point A of the Annex to-Directive 73/239/EEC I, members of the staff of the undertaking \boxtimes having separate legal personality \bigotimes who are concerned with the processing \boxtimes management \bigotimes of claims or with legal advice connected with such processing \boxtimes management \bigotimes management \bigotimes may not pursue the same or a similar activity in the other \boxtimes insurance \bigotimes undertaking at the same time.
-In addition, Member States may impose the same requirements on the members of the \boxtimes administrative or \bigotimes management body.

-(c)4. the undertaking shall, iIn the contract, afford ≥ the insurance undertaking shall grant ≤ the insured person ≥ persons ≤ the right to entrust the defence of his ≥ their ≤ interests, from the moment that he ≥ they have ≤ has the right to claim from his ≥ their ≤ insurer under the policy, to a lawyer of his ≥ their ≤ choice or, to the extent that national law so permits, any other appropriately qualified person.
+- Whichever solution is adopted, the interest of persons having legal expenses cover shall be regarded as safeguarded in an equivalent manner under this Directive Section. - the undertaking \(\) Insurance undertakings \(\) shall ensure that no member of the staff who is concerned with the management of legal expenses claims or with legal advice in respect thereof carries on at the same time a similar activity if the undertaking is a composite one, for another class transacted by it, irrespective of whether the undertaking is a composite or a specialized one, in another \(\) undertaking \(\) having financial, commercial or administrative links with the first \(\) insurance \(\) undertaking and carrying on one or more of the other classes of insurance set out in \(\) - ⊠ Composite insurance undertakings shall ensure that no member of the staff who is concerned with the management of legal expenses claims or with legal advice in respect thereof carries on at the same time a similar activity for another class transacted by them. ⊠ - (b)3. \$\pm\$The \omega insurance \omega undertaking shall entrust the management of claims in respect of legal expenses insurance to an undertaking having separate legal personality.
+That undertaking shall be mentioned in the separate contract or separate section referred to in paragraph 1 \omega Article 197 \omega. - If the undertaking having separate legal personality has links with an \boxtimes insurance \boxtimes undertaking which carries on one or more of the other classes of insurance referred to in point A of the Annex to Directive 73/239/EEC I, members of the staff of the undertaking \boxtimes having separate legal personality \boxtimes who are concerned with the processing \boxtimes management \boxtimes of claims or with legal advice connected with such processing \boxtimes management \boxtimes may not pursue the same or a similar activity in the other \boxtimes insurance \boxtimes undertaking at the same time.
+In addition, Member States may impose the same requirements on the members of the \boxtimes administrative or \boxtimes management body. - the undertaking shall, in the contract, afford ≥ the insurance undertaking shall grant ≥ the insured person ≥ persons ≥ the right to entrust the defence of his ≥ their ≥ interests, from the moment that he ≥ they have ≥ has the right to claim from his ≥ their ≥ insurer under the policy, to a lawyer of his ≥ their ≥ t